AJV009/XeonAJ_AJV009/readme.md

 - All clear 3rd semester (2018) with 63.04%
 - All clear 4th semester (2019) with 64.00%
 - Currently doing Third Year (6th semester) Diploma in Computer Technology

-# Experience and Certificates
-### Running a non-profit company - XeonAJ (Computer Consultant)
-Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress.com and connected with Google My Business.

-### Internship at R.B.Tech, Ahmednagar
-3 months training in PHP during 5th semester of Diploma in Computer Technology

-### Course completion Certificates
-- DataCamp: Introduction to Python, R and SQL
-- DataCamp: Supervised Learning with Scikit-Learn
-- Nvidia DLI: Getting Started with AI on Jetson Nano
-- Julia Academy: Introduction to Julia and ML
-- App Brewery: Introduction to Flutter Development using Dart

 # Hobbies
 - Exploring more about Computer